The 12 Hallmarks of Aging in Dogs, Explained

-When an older pet starts pacing at night, startling easily, or seeming “lost” in familiar rooms, it can look like separate problems—but one shared driver is often brain inflammation.
-In senior pets, the brain’s own immune cells can stay switched on longer than they should, creating a low, persistent “irritation” that changes sleep, emotional reactivity, and attention (Kang, 2025).
-This is why the first signs are frequently choppy sleep and new anxiety, not just memory lapses.
+When an older pet starts pacing at night, startling easily, or seeming 'lost' in a familiar room, those can look like separate problems — but one shared driver is often inflammation in the brain.
+In senior dogs and cats, the brain's own immune cells can stay switched on longer than they should, creating a low, persistent irritation that reshapes sleep, emotional reactivity, and attention (Kang, 2025).
+That's why the earliest signs are usually choppy sleep and new anxiety, not memory loss.

-• Microglia and astrocytes act like the brain’s resident “cleanup crew,” but aging can keep them activated longer, changing how the brain filters noise and stress.
+- Microglia and astrocytes act like the brain's cleanup crew, but aging can keep them activated longer, changing how the brain filters noise and stress.

-• Inflammaging (whole-body low-grade inflammation) can spill into the brain through signaling chemicals and a more permeable blood-brain barrier, especially during illness or pain.
+- Whole-body, low-grade inflammation ('inflammaging') can spill into the brain through signaling chemicals and a more permeable blood-brain barrier, especially during pain or illness.

-• Owners often notice choppy sleep, nighttime pacing, new clinginess or irritability, and brief “stuck” moments in familiar spaces before obvious memory loss.
+- Owners usually notice choppy sleep, nighttime pacing, new clinginess or irritability, and brief 'stuck' moments before any obvious memory loss.

-• Best-supported steps are foundational: senior screening, pain control, predictable routines, enrichment, and vet-guided nutrition—rather than chasing a single “brain supplement.”
+- The best-supported steps are foundational: senior screening, pain control, predictable routines, gentle enrichment, and vet-guided nutrition — not a single 'brain supplement.'

 What Brain Inflammation Means in Senior Pets